ClaudioViti/lookbook/README.md

 sudo apt-get install python3 python3-venv python3-pip

+move to home user directory and execute the following commands:

+to create a virtualenv:

+  python3 -m venv lookbook-venv

+to activate a virtualenv:

+  . lookbook-venv/bin/activate      (remember to exectute this command everytime you start the terminal)

 pip install -r requirements.txt

+clone the lookbook project in a different directory than the virtualenv diretory.

 To start the server run the following command: python manage.py runserver 0.0.0.0:8000

-when an edit is made, the following commands are needed:
+when an edit to models.py is made, the following commands are needed:

   python manage.py makemigrations